 VR is a public facing profession.
 Not only is it funded via public sources, its goals and mission by definition require VR professionals meaningfully engage with a wide range of stakeholders.
 Getting grounded with a full range of resources to hone and grow your professional skills will strengthen services for deaf people across the VR system.
-In some cases, dialog occurs online, such as professional development opportunities on social media.
+In some cases, dialog occurs online, such as professional development opportunities or search your preferred social media platform for deaf professional networking opportunities.

 Tip: If you are active on social media, seek out topics and events that spotlight current issues related to deaf people and employment.
-For example, the #DeafEd community on Twitter organizes monthly live chats on a broad range of topics for professionals and deaf students.